grpc/grpc.github.io/docs/quickstarts/csharp-quickstart.md

 * .NET Framework 4.5+, Visual Studio 2013 or 2015.

-For Mac OS X and Linus, either:
+For OS X and Linux, either:

-* Mono 4+, MonoDevelop 5.9+, and a nuget executable
+* Mono 4+, MonoDevelop 5.9+, and a NuGet executable
-* The .NET Core sdk, the .NET framework 4.5, and a nuget executable
+* The .NET Core SDK, the .NET framework 4.5, and a NuGet executable

 ## Download the example